 Google’s mission is to organize the world’s information and make it universally accessible and useful.
 EEAT is part of Google’s ongoing attempt to stop people from gaming the system (such as with keyword spamming) and reward useful, high-quality content that searchers can trust.

-EEAT matters because it helps Google direct searchers to the most useful, highest quality content in response to their search query.
-The goal is to make web content better for human users.
+EEAT matters because it helps Google direct searchers to the most useful, highest-quality content in response to their search query.
+The goal is to improve web content for human users.

 Evaluating the trustworthiness of content also ensures a safe browsing experience for Google’s users, especially those who may be susceptible to scams or identity theft.